rekmus/silgy/README.md

 # Silgy

-Simple and fast web application backend framework for C and C++ programmers.
+Silgy is an extreme speed asynchronous web application backend engine.
+It can render pages in **microseconds**, even with a database, when used with efficient [DAO/ORM class](https://silgy.org/mysqldaogen) (see [live demo](https://silgy.org/products)).

-The latency between receiving HTTP request and application logic has been reduced to single microseconds by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.
+It's open-source and free.

 It can act as:

-* a web server
+* a static web server
-* a standalone, simple, single-process web application
+* a standalone, self-contained, single-process web application
 * a standalone, multi-process web application, connected and load-balanced via standard POSIX queues
-* a fast C++ servlet/microservice that makes up a building block of the more complex architecture
+* a fast HTTP servlet/microservice that makes up a building block of the more complex architecture

 ## Why bother?